History of Yunnan

 This article describes the history of Yunnan (Yunnan–Guizhou Plateau), currently a province of the People's Republic of China.

 Prehistory

 Notable prehistoric finds include the Yuanmou Man, a Homo erectus fossil unearthed by railway engineers in the 1960s and determined to be the oldest known hominid fossil in China.

 Neolithic

-By the Neolithic period, human settlements existed in the area of Lake Dian, close to modern day Kunming, Yunnan's capital.
+By the Neolithic period, human settlements existed in the area of Lake Dian, close to modern-day Kunming, Yunnan's capital.
 The inhabitants used stone tools and constructed simple wooden structures.

 The Kingdom of Dian

-The Dian culture was distributed around the Lake Dian area and dated, though controversial, between the 6th century BC and the 1st century AD.
+The Dian culture was distributed around the Lake Dian area and dated, though controversially, between the 6th century BC and the 1st century AD.
 The culture is divided into an early and a late phase.
 Under Emperor Wu, a series of military campaigns were dispatched against the Dian during the southward expansion of the Han dynasty.
 In 109 BC, the kingdom officially became a vassal state of the Han empire.